 With input and output transformers designed and implemented by Mr. Rupert Neve, the high-voltage 72V topology found in the Rupert Neve Designs Master Buss Processor (MBP) will integrate flawlessly with virtually any system.
 Additionally, the MBP incorporates mastering grade detented pots throughout to fine tune its revolutionary dynamics, tone, and stereo field controls.
 This new topology is a significant evolution of Mr Rupert Neve’s classic designs with appreciable benefits to headroom, dynamic range, distortion, noise, slew rate, bandwidth, and accuracy while still providing for the sweet, musical performance that has been a part of countless recordings.

 The MBP’s two compressor sections allow virtually limitless possibilities in dynamics for either dual mono or stereo sources, with controls for ratio, threshold, attack, release, blend, side chain HPF, limit and make up gain.
-With the stereo link control engaged, Ch.
-A settings act as the master control for convenient operation.
 When engaged, the compressor section can be used in both feed-forward and feed-back modes to provide a transparent modern response (feed-forward), or a smoother more musical vintage response (feed-back).
 Peak mode alters the compressor’s attack to react to peak transients with a roughly .1ms response time.
 When the Peak switch is disengaged, the compressor responds to the RMS signal in conjunction with the attack and release settings.
 SC HPF inserts a high pass filter at 250 Hz into the side chain to deal with intense low frequencies that may skew the response of the VCA with certain songs and instruments.
 “Blend” creates a parallel mix between the compressed and dry signals.
 By mixing the compressed and dry signals, it is possible to increase the volume of quieter elements in the source material (for instance, delicate snare brushing on a track with much louder hits), while maintaining a natural dynamic feel for the louder elements.

 The Portico II Master Buss Processor also features an extremely versatile, transparent and musical limiter.
 At first glance, one might scoff at the single knob operation, however this limiter is extremely intelligent, knowing how to appropriately respond to the various signals presented to it.
 Our new Adaptive Release Technology is behind this revolutionary performance.
 Using a blend of release time constants, this limiter will simultaneously respond quickly to transient material (such as the “snap” of a snare drum) and slowly to more sluggish signals (such as a bass guitar).
 This configuration allows the limiter to grab a transient and let go just an instant later, while also dealing with more constant signals in a slower, more musical way.
 In this manner, the MBP Limiter can provide a much more aggressive amount of limiting than typically possible, while maintaining the essential character of the music and remaining free of the modulation distortion usually found in a fast acting limiter.